Respiratory virus surging in Montreal

 Another factor that may be contributing to the increase is infants’ reduced immunity to RSV because pregnant individuals were less likely to have been exposed to RSV during the pandemic, resulting in a lack of maternal antibodies being transferred to their babies.
 This raises the possibility that infants are less well protected than usual and could become sicker if infected.

 As a result of loosening health restrictions and this lowered immunity, RSV is spreading rapidly among children, presenting a burden to parents and emergency rooms.
+On October 26, 2022, Sainte-Justine Hospital and The Montreal Children’s Hospital were reporting Emergency Room occupancy at 150 and 225 per cent respectively.

 When to seek help